biocpp/biocpp-core/doc/core/tutorial_ranges/index.md

 ## Storage behaviour

 **Containers** are the ranges most well known, they own their elements.
-SeqAn3 makes use of standard STL containers like `std::vector`, but also implements some custom containers.
+BioC++ makes use of standard STL containers like `std::vector`, but also implements some custom containers.

 **Decorators** are ranges that are always defined on another range and decorate/annotate the underlying range